 None of the theoretical predictions analysed in this work can reproduce the observed diversity of physical properties, suggesting that a combination of mechanisms is required to explain the data.
-The evolutionary trends in our measurements shows qualitative agreement with the scenario of `feedback-free starburst' combined with weak feedback at high-$z$ implemented in the GAEA simulation \citep{cantarella26}, and are in contrast with the increasing ) trend of the sSFR towards earlier epochs expected by the other models.
-This mismatch would however be explained by the presence of a population of intense star-forming, highly dust obscured galaxies hidden to our view.
-The existence of such population has been postulated by the Attenuation Free Model (AFM) of \cite{ferrara24a} as a phase of major mass assembly preceding a radiation-driven outflow, clearing dust and gas.
+The evolutionary trends in our measurements shows qualitative agreement with the scenario of the FFB model combined with weak feedback at high-$z$ implemented in the GAEA simulation \citep{cantarella26}, and are in contrast with the increasing trend of the sSFR towards earlier epochs expected by the other models.
+However, this mismatch can be explained by the presence of a population of intense star-forming, highly dust obscured galaxies hidden to our view.
+The existence of such a population has been postulated by the Attenuation Free Model (AFM) of \cite{ferrara24a} as a phase of major mass assembly preceding a radiation-driven outflow that clears dust and gas.
 While the dusty phase would be out of reach with current data, the so-called blue monster phase, immediately following the outflow and prior to the SF suppression, would not be captured by our observations likely because of its short duty cycle at very high redshifts ($z>12$).